 Auxiliary Cruisers can be intercepted normally (although not while being "deployed"), and therefore fight in naval combat normally, if successfully intercepted.
-That will be active interception.

 Apart from free deployment, the same mechanistic rules for surface ships apply.

 Any Auxiliary Cruiser(s) may be kept at sea normally (i.e., beyond the End Phase), although no EP expenditure is ever required to do so.